 We are part of the School of Physical Sciences at the University of Kent, based on the Canterbury Campus in South East England, around one hour from central London by train.

-We have a long history of research in in biomedical optics; the AOG was the first to acquire en face optical coherence tomography (OCT) images from the retina and developed the first combined optical coherence tomography/scanner laser opthalmoscope (OCT/SLO).
+There is a long history of research in biomedical optics in the AOG; the group was the first to acquire en face optical coherence tomography (OCT) images from the retina and developed the first combined optical coherence tomography/scanner laser opthalmoscope (OCT/SLO).

-Technology developed within the group has been protected by 17 patents, and reported in over 150 journal papers and conference presentations since 2010.
+Technology developed within the AOG has been protected by 17 patents and reported in over 150 journal papers and conference presentations since 2010.
 We have been supported by over £7M in grant funding in the last ten years, from sources including EPSRC, BBSRC, NIHR, ERC, EC, Innovate UK, and the Leverhulme Trust.

-We have research interests in areas including optical coherence tomography technology and its applications, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction and modelling, optical sources and fast tuneable lasers, signal processing methods.
+We work in areas including optical coherence tomography technology and its applications, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction and modelling, optical sources and fast tuneable lasers, signal processing methods.
 We are particularly interested in validating these technologies in a clinical or industrial setting.
 Read more about our research.

 The AOG is home to four academics, as well as research associates, fellows, postgraduate students, and visitors, working on a range of projects within biomedical optics and optical sensing.
 Read more about our members and their research.

 We occupies two floors of the University’s Photonics Centre, giving us access to a suite of modern optical laboratories and a clean room facility.
 We are equipped with state-of-the-art lasers and optical test, measurement and prototyping equipment, and are supported by a range of technical services and workshops.
 Read more about our facilities.

 We often have funded opportunities for postdocs and PhD students, and welcome enquiries from self-funded students for PhD or MSc research degrees at any time.
 We are also happy to support strong candidates in applying for external funding.
 Our alumni go on to a range of positions in industry and academia, and many of our former members are now leading groups of their own.
 See our vacancies or Read more about postgraduate study.